NSF CyberAICorps Scholarship for Service (CyberAI SFS)

 Eligibility

-An individual must not participate as PI, Co-PI, or Senior Personnel on more than one (1) proposal submitted to the same deadline.
+For the Scholarship Track, an individual must not participate as PI, Co-PI, or Senior Personnel on more than one (1) proposal submitted for the same competition date.

 Limited Submission Guidelines